sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

-Test the extension, save the options then examine the registry, make sure the custom property is stored in the registry before proceeding to the next part.
+Test the extension, save the options then examine the registry, make sure the custom property is stored as a boolean in the registry before proceeding to the next part.

 ## 4.Setting initial visibility